Farahgus10/Movie-Roulette-client/README.md

 ### Setup
 Clone or fork this repository and the [server repository](https://github.com/Farahgus10/Movie-Roulette-Server).
 Run npm install on the client side and server.
-Create a database named "movie_roulette".
+On the server side, create a database named "movie_roulette".
 Create a .env file with the following information:
 ```
 PORT=8000
 TZ='UTC'